Latest updates

 Investigations and findings

-Two source areas were initially identified where PFAS was found in soil or groundwater at concentrations that required further study or action.
-These were:
+Two source areas were identified where PFAS was found in soil or groundwater at levels that required further study or action:

 • the former fire station